tyl/field-binder/README.md

 The `DataNavigation` object wraps a `Container.Ordered` instance, and it maintains a pointer to the `currentItemId`.
 The `currentItemId` is `null` only when the `Container` is empty (`Container.size() == 0`) or when no container has been associated to the Navigator.

-The `DataNavigation.withDefaultBehavior()` method tries to guess the best predefined set of listeners for the container that it is currently bound to.
-In the case of this tutorial, you were using a `FilterableListContainer`.
-This is resolved through a `DataNavigationStrategyFactory` -- the terrible name will probably change in the future.

 The `DataNavigation` interface defines several events that you can listen to.

 ### Navigation Events
 	* FirstItem